CLI Reference

 Examples:

-# Task name (looks up fix-bug.md task file)
+# Task name only (looks up fix-bug.md task file)

 coding-context fix-bug